 Over the years, career changes, raising families, caring for aging parents and other responsibilities became the focus — particularly for me.
 I regret not making nearly enough time for nature walks, discussions over tea, or long phone calls with Cathy.

 Cathy loved this simple nature blog.
 She was a big supporter from the beginning and often chided me because she wanted me to write more frequently.
 During this past year, I blogged for Cathy, as one small way to bring her joy while she fought metastatic peritoneal cancer.
-So it seems fitting to dedicate my blog to Cathy in gratitude for so many things—support and friendship beginning when I was a first-year science teacher; giving laughter that lightened times of tough challenge; sharing the beauty of nature through walks in every season; and the gift of being with her and holding her hand this morning.
+So it seems fitting to dedicate my blog to Cathy in gratitude for so many things—support and friendship beginning when I was a first-year science teacher; giving laughter that lightened times of tough challenge; sharing the beauty of nature through walks in every season; and the gift of holding her with one of her sons this morning.
 No doubt Cathy’s exploring the celestial fields and woods, and working on her new bird list right now.

 Dedicated to Cathy Borden, October 11, 1951 – January 27, 2016, who loved chickadees, goldfinches, lilacs, lilies of the valley, bumblebees and the sound of crickets chirping in the night.